 Serving Biloxi and all of Mississippi

-In personal injury law, because the decedent (the person killed) is unable to take action against those responsible for the death, surviving family members and/or estate representatives do so.
+In personal injury law, because the decedent (the person killed) is unable to take action against those responsible for their death, surviving family members and/or estate representatives do so.
 This serves to rectify the damages caused by the death.

 Damages in a wrongful death case are awarded to compensate family members for their loss(es).
 These damages may be calculated in various ways, and in several different areas.

-Next are the future earnings and benefits of the descendant.
+Next are the future earnings and benefits of the decedent.
 These damages are more speculative and therefore more difficult to calculate.
 Courts factor expected lifespan, career and promotion, and overall earnings into this estimate.

 Loss of companionship is even more subjective, speculative, and not easily quantified.
 Though it is not empirically measurable, it is undeniably real: a measure of the emotional pain and suffering experienced by the survivors.